ColorSync

-ColorSync is Apple Inc.'s color management API for the Classic Mac OS and Mac OS X operating systems.
+ColorSync is Apple's color management API for the Classic Mac OS and Mac OS X operating systems.

 Version history

 Apple developed the original 1.0 version of ColorSync as a Mac-only architecture, which made it into an operating system release in 1993.
 In the same year, Apple co-founded the International Color Consortium (ICC) to develop a cross-platform profile format which became part of ColorSync 2.0.
 The system Color Management Module (CMM) was "LinoColorCMM", which was developed by Linotype-Hell AG (now part of Heidelberger Druckmaschinen AG).
 The same CMM was used in Microsoft Windows 2000 and XP under the rubric of "Image Color Management" (ICM).
 Apple, with the help of Adobe had ported ColorSync 2.0 and its SDK to Microsoft Windows.
 With ColorSync 3.0, the Windows version which was initially planned was discontinued.
 ColorSync 4.0 is the latest version, introduced in Mac OS X 10.1.